-Proponents are fully responsible for conducting their own title examination to ensure that the title to the Property is clear.
+Proponents are fully responsible for conducting their own title examination to ensure that the title to the Crescent Parcel is clear.
 To the best of the BPDA's knowledge, the Crescent Parcel is owned by the BPDA, MassDOT and the City of Boston.
-However, the BPDA makes no warranty as to the accuracy of any title examinations it may have conducted and recommends that proponents conduct their own title examinations.
-The BPDA further recommends that proponents commission their own boundary surveys to determine the existence of any encroachments that could exist.
-03
+However, neither the BPDA nor MassDOT make any representation or warranty as to the accuracy of any title examinations it may have conducted and recommend that proponents conduct their own title examinations.
+The BPDA recommends that proponents commission their own boundary surveys to determine the existence of any encroachments that could exist.